xmihol00/visual_calc/annotation/README.md

 python3 main.py (for default config.json)
 ```

+If the drawing seems laggy, try resizing the window slightly (bug)

+## Usage
+Draw the digit or operator which is shown as current class: "..."

+(x/y) refers to the current image count of the class (x) and the required total count (y)

+It is recommended to finish the annotation for all classes as resuming is currently broken (max total count can be set in the config under volume)

+* Clearing canvas ("C" or "U")
+* Next annotation ("Space" or "Enter")
+* Exit ("Esc")

 ## Configuration JSON file

 *  ***input → H*** (int): height of the drawing image